These zucchini banana muffins are perfect for breakfast or as a grab-and-go snack!

 And THEN I decided to bake while I waited

-Digging in the fridge, I realized I managed to forget about three zucchini from my next to last Hometown Harvest bag.
+Digging in the fridge, I realized I managed to forget about three zucchini from my next to last CSA bag.
 Whoops.

 Then, I made pizza dough (enough to freeze some for another day) and we had personal pizzas for lunch, followed by laziness and movie watching.